 Some applicants and employees who have been terminated for their medical marijuana use have brought suits against employers under other theories, alleging claims such as disability discrimination like in the Raging Wire Telecommunications case above or violation of state laws that protect lawful "off-duty conduct," but such claims have failed to gain any traction thus far.
 In Coats v.
 Dish Network, the Colorado Supreme Court rejected the argument that employers who terminate applicants or employees who test positive for marijuana are in violation of state "off-duty conduct" laws.
-The plaintiff's argument was based on a combination of Colorado's legalization of both medicinal and recreational marijuana and the state's lawful off-duty conduct statute that prohibits employers from terminating employees for "engaging in any lawful activity off the premises of the employer during nonworking hours."19 The Colorado Supreme Court agreed with the lower courts and held that because medical marijuana use continues to be unlawful under federal law, a Colorado employee who tests positive for marijuana in violation of an employer's drug policy cannot then seek protection under Colorado's lawful activities statute when his or her employment is terminated.
+The plaintiff's argument was based on a combination of Colorado's legalization of both medicinal and recreational marijuana and the state's lawful off-duty conduct statute that prohibits employers from terminating employees for "engaging in any lawful activity off the premises of the employer during nonworking hours."20 The Colorado Supreme Court agreed with the lower courts and held that because medical marijuana use continues to be unlawful under federal law, a Colorado employee who tests positive for marijuana in violation of an employer's drug policy cannot then seek protection under Colorado's lawful activities statute when his or her employment is terminated.
 In effect, court rulings around this issue have generally required an activity to be lawful under both state and federal law in order for it to be protected by "lawful offduty conduct" laws.

-Thus, employers operating in states with medical marijuana laws that do not address whether an employer is obligated to provide reasonable accommodations for medical marijuana use can likely continue to discharge any applicant or employee who tests positive for marijuana in accordance with a drug-free workplace policy.
+Thus, given the varying conclusions reached by courts in these states, employers operating in states with medical marijuana laws that do not explicitly address whether an employer is obligated to provide reasonable accommodations for medical marijuana use should carefully review each state's statute to determine whether it implicitly requires reasonable accommodations for medical marijuana users in the employment context.

-19 Colo.
+20 Colo.
 Rev. Stat.
 Ann. § 24-34-402.5.